pragmaticLearner/pragmaticLearner/README.md

 - 🌱 I’m currently employed as a full time data engineer in FinTech using Python (PySpark, Airflow), AWS (with all services) and many other packages which are used in the industry to help achieve the solutions I need.

-- 💞️ I'm open to a variety of projects within areas of interest or even ones that are interesting enough to keep engaged and learn more practices.
-I am a self taught programmer so my strength lies in practical learning.
+- 💞️ I'm open to a variety of projects within areas of interest or even ones that are interesting enough to keep engaged and learn more.
+I am a self taught programmer so I am definitely a practical learner that learns by doing!

 <!---